 The services available in Office 365 are hosted outside your organization, and Microsoft cloud is fully maintained by Microsoft.
 Users can access all the services online without any headache of maintaining anything on-premise.
 So, there will be no headache of on-premise server maintenance, patching or update activities, etc.

-Office 365 was available for the public in June 2011.
+Office 365 was available to the public in June 2011.
 Office 365 provides services like Office (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, and Access) as well as other services like One Drive for business, Exchange Online, Skype for Business, SharePoint Online, Microsoft Teams, and Yammer, etc.

 2. Data Storage